 Great strategies are all around us.
-As a business nerd I love to see businesses that take risks and put major bets on things that will make an impact on their bottom line in both the short term and long term.
+As a business enthusiast, I love to see companies that take risks and put bets on things that will make an impact on their bottom line in both the short term and long term future.

 They were able to do that because of negotiated pricing with suppliers (which is one of their core strengths) to be able to provide pricing below MSRP.